 Getting a good night’s sleep is often easier said than done, especially when things like Netflix and Twitter and beating the next level of Candy Crush exist.
 But it is going to bed in the wee hours of the morning really

 benefits to staying up late.
 People who consider themselves night owls may be at peak physical performance at night, with one study suggesting they may demonstrate increased strength at nighttime.
 It’s long been said that creativity and staying up late are connected.
 A study published in Personality and Individual Differences found that people who stay up late are more likely to come up with “creative solutions” to a problem than those who wake up early.

 benefits of going to bed on time range from helping you get to sleep quicker to boosting your metabolism.
 One study even showed that sleeping more can add years to your life, with more deaths occurring among women who slept under five hours a night.

 study, conducted at Harvard, found that students who went to bed and woke up around the same time every day did better in school.
 Additionally, they defined those “regular” hours as anytime between 10 p.m. and 10 a.m.

 While there isn’t one definitive answer to the question “is staying up late bad for you?”, studies show it could have some harmful effects on your health.
 It’s equally important to note that correlation and causation are not one in the same: while staying up late is linked to the seven health problems below, it does not necessarily cause them.
 However, if you find you’re not feeling great physically or mentally, looking at your sleep schedule is a good place to start.

 It Could Be Linked To High Blood Sugar

-A 2015 study found health problems like high blood sugar linked to people with an evening-driven schedule.
+2015 study found health problems like high blood sugar linked to people with an evening-driven schedule.
 While the study was working with a relatively small sample size, its results showed that female participants who stayed up late were also more likely to have high blood sugar.
 Hyperglycemia, significantly high blood sugar, is often associated with other health conditions, from temporary problems like fatigue and headaches to more serious conditions like cardiovascular disease and kidney damage.

 It Can Lead To Poor Eating Habits

 staying up late make you eat more and, oftentimes, worse.
 As the results of that study suggest, we start craving denser food with less beneficial kinds of fat when we stay up past our bedtime, which can ultimately lead to poor health.

 It Could Be Linked To Heart Disease

 What if you maintain a fairly regular sleep schedule throughout the week and just do the stay up late/sleep in late thing on the weekend?
 One study suggests you might still be doing damage to your health.
 Researchers called this sleep pattern “

 It Could Be Making You Sick

 Mayo Clinic, sleep impacts your immune system.
 If you’re starting to get sick and aren’t getting a good night’s sleep, you may actually be making yourself sicker by not giving your body enough time to fight off illness or infection.

 It Might Be Linked To Depression

 more likely to report experiences symptoms of depression.
 This was especially true among participants who stayed up late and also had type-2 diabetes.
 While not necessarily a cause-effect relationship, it’s worth noting that the two seem to be intertwined to some degree.

 If You’re Staying Up To Study, You’re Probably Not Retaining Information

 2016 report from Texas A&M suggests that staying up late to study, which often entails sleep deprivation, doesn’t help with long-term memory and negatively impacts your brain’s performance.

 It Affects The Amount Of Sleep You End Up Getting At Night

 don’t sleep well or don’t sleep enough, it takes a toll on your body.
 Lack of sleep can slow down reaction time (not great for that morning commute to work) and also be linked to how stressed you feel.
 So, while you certainly don’t need to be fast asleep by 9 p.m. sharp, it’s probably best to make sure you’re giving yourself enough time to actually get full night of sleep.